Social Media and the Spread of Viral Marketing

 3) Don’t push too hard

 The basic principles behind viral marketing are that it is organic, user-generated and fast.
-In seeking to ensure that your viral campaign is a success, it is highly likely that you could push the concept too hard and lose some of the genuineness of the campaign.
-Some of the most successful viral campaigns have been those that may have been least expected, but due to their innovative and creative approach have become internet sensations in their own right.
-Think Old Spice’s ‘The Man your man could smell like’, Metro trains’ ‘Dumb ways to die’ or Evian’s ‘Baby and Me’, all of which are unlikely to be described as the world’s coolest brands, yet were able to generate authentic and widespread appreciation for their campaigns by letting the videos speak for themselves.
+In seeking to ensure that your viral campaign is a success, you might try too hard.
+It’s highly likely that you could push the concept too hard and lose some of the genuineness of the campaign.
+Some of the most successful viral campaigns have been those that may have been least expected.
+But, due to their innovative and creative approach, have become internet sensations in their own right.
+Think Old Spice’s ‘The Man your man could smell like’, Metro trains’ ‘Dumb ways to die’ or Evian’s ‘Baby and Me.
+All of these are unlikely to be described as the world’s coolest brands, yet were able to generate authentic and widespread appreciation.
+They let the videos speak for themselves.

 Liked these viral marketing campaigns?
 Check out Branded3’s list of top viral videos and find some inspiration for your own social media marketing campaign.
 You can also contact the Think OTB team to discuss your marketing strategy.